 The good news is it is incredibly easy to set this up at very little cost, depending on your need.
 Many people have a dedicated parking space with an electricity outlet nearby that they control.

 If you think about it, the gasoline price includes the amortized cost of gasoline stations.
-The pump price for gasoline is the wholesale cost plus the markup imposed by the station owner, from which s/he pays all their expenses including the cost of the gasoline station.
+The pump price for gasoline is the wholesale cost of gasoline plus the markup imposed by the station owner, from which s/he pays all their expenses including the cost of the gasoline station.
 Hence, the fact that gasoline car owners pay for their refueling equipment is obscured and buried in the gasoline cost.

 The lowest cost charging setup is using the charging cord supplied with the car.
 Every electric car is sold with such a cord.
 Using it with a good quality (not old and raggedy) power outlet is safe, and an inexpensive way to charge an electric car at home.

 The simplest method to set up home charging is to plug a charging station into a power outlet.
 Your home may already have a conveniently located power outlet.
 If not, it's easy to have one installed.
-The power outlet can be reused for other purposes if desired, and the charging station can be unplugged and carried with you during trips.

 The two approaches to this are: